Peanut Butter Graham Cracker Balls/truffles make for a simple no fuss dessert. Only 4 ingredients required to make these delicious graham balls.

 Peanut butter balls/truffles make for a simple no fuss dessert.

 Though I never partake in the eating process here I know most people fully enjoy this treat (D especially).
 I used to make these peanut butter balls, but when the confectioners sugar ran out I decided to substitute it with graham crackers crumbs.
-Why not turn these into graham balls?
+Why not turn these into peanut butter graham cracker balls?
 Not a bad taste combination.
 I’ve made these both with regular and natural organic peanut butter and it works either way.

 - 1 cup peanut butter